-Each of these lunches include pretty basic ingredients and don’t require a recipe.
+Each of these lunch ideas include basic ingredients and don’t require a recipe.
 They are simple, yet they provide plenty of variety.

-Simple is key when you are a busy homemaker!
+Simple is key when you are a busy mom!

 The lunches are all included on my list of lunch ideas that I keep on rotation and many of the components are prepared ahead of time.